Applebee’s, IHOP to close up to 160 locations

 (WHDH) — The company that owns the popular restaurant chains Applebee’s and IHOP announced Thursday that it plans to close up to 160 locations.

-Dine Equity said in a press release that approximately 105 and 135 Applebee’s restaurants will close.
+Dine Equity said in a press release that approximately 105 and 135 Applebee’s will close.

 The decision to close the restaurants is based on “franchisee profitability, operational results and meeting brand quality standards,” according to the company.